 Looking at the night sky can be inspiring for kids, and the right telescope can drive interest in science for a lifetime.
 But most telescopes sold in toy stores and department stores are of very poor quality.
 We have looked for those that will stand up to enthusiastic use!

-A child's age may determine which telescope is appropriate for studying the sky.
-We've rounded up what we think are the best telescopes for kids in different age groups, from relatively simple instruments for preschoolers and kindergartners, to more advanced scopes for young stargazers in middle school and up.
+A child's age may determine the appropriate telescope for exploring the sky.
+We've rounded up what we think are the best scopes for kids in different age groups, from relatively simple telescopes for preschoolers and kindergartners, to more advanced instruments for young stargazers in middle school and up.

 Argo 50mm Telescope/Microscope Kit (Best for Viewing)

 The Argo 50mm is a simplified version of "grown-up" telescopes, and we think that makes it a great tool for introducing young kids to these instruments.
-With a somewhat low magnification (15x) and a simple spotting tool, kids can learn how to identify distant objects and focus the telescope on them.
+With a somewhat low magnification (15x) and a simple spotting tool, kids can learn how to identify distant objects and focus the telescope on those sights.
 It's great for moon and terrestrial viewing.
 (However, objects appear upside down.)
 The telescope has an optional second eyepiece (like binoculars), so young kids don't have to close one eye to see through the scope.